bluebanquise/bluebanquise/resources/documentation/stories.rst

 example in file
 /etc/bluebanquise/inventory/group_vars/equipment_X/repositories.yml .

-If needed, it is also possible to defined minor version based repositories.
+If needed, it is also possible to define minor version based repositories.
 To do so, simply replace the major version by the minor version, and use the `ep_operating_system.distribution_version` variable to force usage of a minor distribution version for the equipment groups associated with this new